-Our current setup is a fairly typical highly-available stack.
-At the top is a load balancer that distributes traffic between web nodes which then send and receive data to one of three MySQL databases (each of which are hosted on their own Droplet).
-The load balancer distributes traffic between floating IP addresses which point to each of the web nodes, making it easier to switch out which Droplet is providing services at that IP address.
-This ensures a far greater level of redundancy, because if one of the nodes fails for any reason the others will be able to take on its workload easily.
+At the top is a load balancer that distributes traffic between web nodes which then send and receive data to one of three MySQL databases, each of which are hosted on their own Droplet.
+The load balancer distributes traffic between floating IP addresses which point to each of the web nodes, making it easier to change which Droplet is providing services at that IP address.
+This ensures a far greater level of redundancy: if one of the nodes fails for any reason, the others will be able to take on its workload easily.

 Our engineers added a CDN stack in front of the object store which has custom domains pointing directly to the relevant Space.
 Within this setup, a CDN-served script on the client’s site initiates a call to the primary nodes, which in turn process the request and fetch an ad.
 Thanks to the CDN, we can now load an entire ad in as few as 500ms (a speed increase of 80%), and serve cached files in as few as 20ms.
 We also moved some logo image files and all our CSS assets into the CDN, which produced a further 30% speed increase with latency dropping from 200ms down to 20ms.